-Alan Bodman began violin study at age four with his father, Lyman Bodman, Professor Emeritus of Violin and Viola at Michigan State University, and his career has been marked by musical success ever since. he received his B.M. from Michigan State University and his M.M. from the University of Michigan.
-His major violin studies include work with Ivan Galamian, Dorothy Delay, Paul Makanowitzky and Wlter Verdehr.
-In the fall of 1973 he joined the Washington State University faculty and became well known as soloist with numerous orchestras throughout the Northwest.
-In 1986 he returned east to join the faculties of the University of Akron, the Cleveland Institute of Music and the Meadowmount School of Music in New York.
-Mr. Bodman has performed extensively in recital and chamber music concerts as a member of the Kimbrough Trio, the WSU Chamber Music Players, Ensemble Elizir, and in collaboration with pianist Anne Epperson.
-He has also been featured as soloist in several recordings for National Public Television and is a frequent guest with the Gabrielli Trio of the University of Akron.
-Formerly Principal Violist of the Akron Symphony Orchestra, Mr. Bodman now performs as Concertmaster.
-In 1988 he and his wife, violinist Amy Barlowe, formed the duo [AB]2 and have realeased a CD on the Azica record label.
-The Strad magazine attributes Mr. Bodman's playing with "....delectable sound ...silken-toned ....musically introspective."
+Alan Bodman began violin study at age four with his father, Lyman Bodman, Professor Emeritus of Violin and Viola at Michigan State University.
+He received his B.M., magna cum laude from Michigan State University and his M.M. from the University of Michigan.
+His major violin studies include work with Ivan Galamian and Dorothy Delay, Paul Makanowitzky and Walter Verdehr.
+After 13 years on the faculty of Washington State University, he returned east to join the faculty of The University of Akron where he has taught for the past 30 years and the Meadowmount School of Music in New York where he was an Artist/Faculty member for 27 years.
+Many of his former students now hold positions at universities across the country and pursue active careers as performers, teachers and orchestral musicians.
+Mr. Bodman has performed extensively in solo recitals in collaboration with such renowned pianists as Anne Epperson and Ralph Votapek, as well as in solo and chamber music performances with illustrious artists such as Joshua Bell, Joseph Silverstein, Donald Weilerstein, James Buswell and Gerardo Ribeiro.
+As a member of the Kimbrough Trio and the WSU Chamber Players, Mr. Bodman toured throughout the Northwest.
+He has been featured as soloist in several recordings for National Public Television, and was a frequent guest with the Gabrielli Trio of the University of Akron.
+Formerly Principal Violist of the Akron Symphony Orchestra, Mr. Bodman now has performed as Concertmaster for the past 22 years.
+He has also served as Concertmaster for the Akron Baroque Orchestra since its founding in 2006.
+In 1988 he and his wife, Juilliard trained violinist Amy Barlowe, formed the duo [AB]² (AB-squared) and subsequently released a world premiere CD on the Azica record label.
+Reviews in the American Record Guide stated, “Their tonal production is flawless, and musically they meet the highest standards.”
+The Strad magazine attributes Mr. Bodman's playing with the comments "...delectable sound ...silken-toned ...musically introspective."